anproulx/school/content/en/project/abide-fmri/index.md

 ### Progress overview

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
-It was really not that hard.
-Community feedback is expected to lead to rapid further improvements of this first version.
+This project was defined througout the second week based on the common learning goals and our complementary expertises.
+We started by exploring different ways that we could organize our project using Github.
+Our work as a team consisted of 4 main sections; the script for standardized data preparation, the machine learning and the presentation.

 ### Tools I learned during this project

  * **Meta-project** P Bellec learned how to do a meta project for the first time, which is developping a framework while using it at the same time.
 It felt really weird, but somehow quite fun as well.
- * **Github workflow-** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
+ * **Github workflow-** The project allowed us to learn about Github's .
  * **Project content** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.

 ### Results